Mount Gambier suburb profile

 Mount Gambier demographics

-Mount Gambier, located in South Australia's Limestone Coast region, is a charming city known for its stunning natural attractions, including the famous Blue Lake and the Umpherston Sinkhole.
-With a population of 25,591, it offers a blend of urban convenience and rural charm, making it an appealing place for families, retirees, and professionals seeking a balanced lifestyle.
-The median age of 41 reflects a mature community, with a significant number of families and long-term residents enjoying the area's relaxed pace and scenic beauty.
+Mount Gambier, located in South Australia's Limestone Coast region, is a charming city known for its natural attractions, including the famous Blue Lake and the stunning Umpherston Sinkhole.
+With a population of 25,591, it offers a blend of urban amenities and a relaxed, country lifestyle.
+The median age of 41 suggests a mature community, with a mix of families, professionals, and retirees who appreciate the area's scenic beauty and slower pace of life.

 Mount Gambier infrastructure, key developments and investment opportunities